philpicton/dotfiles/scripts/code/scripts/README.md

 ## What it does

+- Show number of open PRs with your review requested
+- Show number of unread github notifications
 - Show Git status across configured repos
 - Hard reset all repos to `main`
 - Stash + checkout all repos to `main`
 - Fuzzy search branch checkout per repo
-- Run `make restart` in the Haya parent repo
+- Run the make commands in Haysto-v2 repo
 - Open a repo in a selected code editor
 - Show Docker container overview + one-key cleanup actions